Initial interview with your DUI attorney

 Prior criminal record

-- Your attorney will review and verify this information to ensure that you are being truthful.
+- Your DUI attorney will review and verify this information to ensure that you are being truthful.

 - Prior convictions will affect any decision to negotiate a plea, if that option is available.